2024eli/ftc-website-14607/content/_index.md

 # FTC 14607 - Robot Uprising

-## We are FTC Team 14607, Robot Uprising, from Thomas Jefferson High School for Science and Technology.
-This is our third year in FIRST Robotics, and we are excited to compete this year in the FIRST Tech Challenge
+## We are FIRST Tech Challenge Team 14607, Robot Uprising, from Thomas Jefferson High School for Science and Technology, in Alexandria, VA.
+This is our third year as a team in FIRST Robotics, and we are excited to compete this year in the FIRST Tech Challenge.